SamuelMaddox/personal-site/dev-notes/dev-environment/vscode-dev-environment-setup.md

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-## Step 3 - Install Powerlevel10k Plugin
+### Step 3 - Install Powerlevel10k Plugin

 Follow the guide at <https://github.com/romkatv/powerlevel10k>

 > NOTE: Read instructions in the above guide all the way through for each step.
 It is easy to skip the updating of the terminal's profile font, and setting ZSH_THEME="powerlevel10k/powerlevel10k" in `~/.zshrc`.
 >
-> NOTE: For Windows Terminal go to settings and add the `fontFace` property to the profile object associated with the Linux distribution you downloaded.
-More information can be found at <https://docs.microsoft.com/en-us/windows/terminal/customize-settings/profile-settings#font-face>
+> NOTE: For Windows Terminal go to settings -> Debian -> Appearance and change the the font face to the the powerlevel10k instructions said to download.

 When running the Powerlevel10k config use the following styles: